-While chemo drugs kill cancer cells, they also damage some normal cells, causing side effects.
-These side effects will depend on the type of drug, how much you get, and how long you take it.
-Common side effects may include:
+Chemo drugs kill cancer cells, but they also damage some normal cells, causing side effects.
+These depend on the type of drug, how much you get, and how long you take it.
+Common side effects of chemotherapy can include:

 - Nausea and vomiting

 - Loss of appetite

 - Easy bruising (from a shortage of blood platelets)

 - Feeling very tired or short of breath (from a shortage of red blood cells)